FAA5.I Determining Benefits : 03 Expenses : D NA Utility Expenses and Allowances

 Utility Allowance Verification

 To be eligible for the Standard Utility Allowance (SUA), the obligation of only one heating or cooling utility expense is required to be verified.
-To be eligible for the Limited Utility Allowance (LUA), the obligation of at least two non-heating or cooling utility expenses are required to be verified.
+To be eligible for the Limited Utility Allowance (LUA), the obligation of at least two non-heating or non-cooling utility expenses are required to be verified.

-When participant statement verification cannot be used, the following can be used to verify the utility allowance:
+Any of the following can be used to verify the utility allowance:

-A utility bill
+A utility bill.

-A landlord’s statement when the statement identifies that the landlord is paid an amount for utilities separate from the amount paid for rent
+A landlord’s statement when the statement identifies that the landlord is paid an amount for utilities separate from the amount paid for rent.

-A lease agreement that shows a portion of the amount paid is used to pay specific utilities
+A lease agreement that shows a portion of the amount paid is used to pay specific utilities.

-A Low Income Home Energy Assistance Program (LIHEAP) payment
+A Low Income Home Energy Assistance Program (LIHEAP) payment.

 Telephone Expense Verification

-When participant statement verification cannot be used, the following are examples of what can be used as verification for the telephone expense obligation:
+Any of the following are examples of what can be used as verification for the telephone expense obligation:

 The telephone bill or proof of payment for minutes attached to a specific device